OWASP/owasp.github.io/pages/supporters/benefits.md

 ### Social Media Recognition

-We will share your Corporate Membership regularly with our 300k+ followers:

-- Platinum 4/month
-- Gold 2/month
-- Silver 1/month

-We ask that Corporate Members do not market directly to our members but work with us to establish a partnership or member benefit instead.
+Your company will be recognized for supporting the OWASP Foundation as a Corporate Member on the OWASP social media platforms.

 ### Early access to Global AppSec Sponsorship

-Global AppSec Corporate Event Sponsorship packages are usually entirely sold out very quickly.
-You might miss out on your preferred location or desired [Corporate Sponsorship package](/corporate-sponsorships).
-This Platinum Corporate Membership benefit gives early access to the best packages, prime locations, and the best-sized booths.
+Global AppSec Event Sponsorships are usually entirely sold out very quickly.
+You might miss out on your preferred location or desired package.
+The Platinum Corporate Membership benefit gives early access to the best packages, prime locations, and the best-sized booths.

-### News article upon signing

-We will work with our Platinum and Gold Corporate Members to publish a short news article for the OWASP.org news content about your organization becoming an OWASP Corporate Member.
-We encourage you to turn the copy into a press release or put it in your marketing.

 ### Global AppSec Corporate Event Sponsorship Subsidy